-- audio recordings of council meetings (once the minutes are confirmed)17 - mayor or councillor representation on external committees.18
+- audio recordings of council meetings (once the minutes are confirmed) - mayor or councillor representation on external committees.

 The retention requirements of a record may be changed by activities such as legal action or a Right to Information (RTI) application.
-See the General Retention and Disposal Schedule for the retention requirements for records relevant to legal action or RTI applications.19
+See the General Retention and Disposal Schedule for the retention requirements for records relevant to legal action or RTI applications.

-Role type Responsibilities Mayors and councillors Ensuring that full and accurate records of the business of the Council are being made and kept, including meeting minutes or instructions to the CEO.
+Role type Responsibilities Mayors and councillors Ensuring that complete and reliable public records of the business of the Council are being made and kept, including meeting minutes or instructions to the CEO.
 Complying with Council records management policies and procedures.
 Securing records from unauthorised access.
 Ensuring there is no unauthorised disposal of public records.
-Chief Executive Officers (CEOs) Ensuring that full and accurate records of the business of the Council are being made and kept.
+Chief Executive Officers (CEOs) Ensuring public records of the business of the Council are being made and kept that accurately show actions and decisions and matters that inform or contextualise those actions or decisions.
 Ensuring recordkeeping is regularly reported on by your executive team.
 Providing appropriate resources to actively maintain your recordkeeping systems.
 Promoting and supporting a positive recordkeeping culture.
 Endorsing the disposal of public records.
 Setting restricted access periods and approving access to restricted records for records held in the custody of Queensland State Archives.
 Senior Executives Council wide and strategic responsibility for recordkeeping.
 Senior Officers Ensuring all employees are aware of recordkeeping policies and procedures.
 Assigning recordkeeping responsibilities to the right people.
-Ensuring recordkeeping processes support business processes - this means making sure recordkeeping is built into processes.
+Ensuring recordkeeping processes support business processes - this means making sure recordkeeping is buil into processes.
 Ensuring there is no unauthorised disposal of records.
 Records Management Specialists Establishing and managing a recordkeeping system.
 Identifying business recordkeeping requirements.
 Integrating recordkeeping and business processes.
 Ensuring recordkeeping training is provided to all employees.
 Coordinating the disposal of public records in line with authorisation given by the State Archivist.
 Ensuring appropriate access to public records.
-All staff members, including contractors and volunteers Creating and capturing full and accurate records of Council business.
+All staff members, including contractors and Making and keeping complete and reliable public records of Council business.
 Complying with Council records management policies and procedures.
 Securing records from unauthorised access.
 Ensuring there is no unauthorised disposal of public records.